SotaTek-TungNguyen2/mina-signer-for-snap/README.md

 # Mina Signer

 This is a NodeJS SDK that allows you to sign strings, payments, and delegations using Mina's key pairs for various specified networks.
+This is the patched version for snap's compatibility.

 # Install